 The Hybrid Primary Election

-Rather than abolishing closed partisan primaries, a hybrid primary uses a two-stage vote tally to combine the existing closed primaries with an open Top-Four election.
-The major parties retain the ability to consolidate their base of support behind a single candidate for each office, while Independent and Minor Party voters secure the right to participate in selecting the top candidates for the general election ballot.
+With a Hybrid primary, major parties retain the ability to consolidate their base of support behind a single candidate for each office, while Independent and Minor Party voters secure the right to participate in selecting the top candidates for the general election ballot.
 Along the way, Minor Party and Independent candidates secure the right to equal ballot access.
 All of this without any additional cost to the taxpayer.